 Paul asks that the Corinthians bear with him in a little bit of mild foolishness.
-By this, Paul is warning that he is about to engage in discussion that will involve irony or satire.
-It also sets a counter point for Paul’s later arguments.
+By this, Paul is warning that he is about to engage in a discussion that will involve irony or satire.
+It also sets a counterpoint for Paul’s later arguments.
 They had been putting up with false teachers (II Corinthians 11:4, 20), but a true apostle has to ask for a bit of their time and tolerance to make his points.
 By calling his upcoming points “folly” Paul is alluding to the charge by the false teachers that he isn’t serious enough (II Corinthians 5:13; 11:16).
 Using irony, he is using the false teachers’ own words against them by putting them on display.

 As a side note, the King James Version says “Would to God” in II Corinthians 11:1, which isn’t an accurate translation since “God” does not appear in the Greek text.

 Normally we use the word “jealous” in a negative way, but it can be used to describe something that is righteous.
 “For I, the LORD your God, am a jealous God” (Exodus 20:5).
 “Jealous” means wanting to hold on to something that you believe is yours.
 Jealousy is wrong when what you are trying to hold on to really isn’t yours in the first place.
 Paul is jealous for the Corinthians on behalf of Christ.
 He had won them over to Christ and he doesn’t want to have them corrupted by Satan.

 - Why is the metaphor of a marriage an apt illustration for the Christian’s relationship to Christ?

 - What other passages can you name which use marriage as an illustration for the relationship between God and His people?